Regulation of Postgraduate Medical Education

 Excellence by Design: Standards for Postgraduate Curricula published on the GMC website sets out their standards for training and outline how they work together with Postgraduate Deaneries/LETBs (and where appropriate HEE Local Offices), Local Education Providers, Medical Royal Colleges and Specialist Societies to quality assure training.

 The GMC uses the following methods to ensure standards are being met:

 - Curricula & assessment approval

 We monitor and seek to drive improvement in the standard of core medical training and of training for all medical specialties on behalf of the three Royal Colleges of Physicians in Edinburgh, Glasgow and London.

-Each SAC draws together experts from deaneries across the four nations and is comprised of leading consultants, trainees and lay representatives.
+Each SAC draws together experts from Deaneries/LETBs across the four nations and is comprised of leading consultants, trainees and lay representatives.
 They are tasked with activities central to assuring the quality of medical education such as writing the curriculum and assessment systems, reviewing applications for new post & programmes, provision of External Advisors to deaneries and recommending trainees eligible for CCT or CESR.